 To show you an example of parallel editing I’ve chosen an example that is also in the form of a montage.
 It’s important to note that parallel editing can be done without the use of montage, but that you will often find these two editing techniques combine seamlessly:

-As you can see in this scene from Rocky IV, the parallel cutting illustrates the differences between each fighter's training methods, while also suggesting that they are able to achieve similar results.
+In this scene from Rocky IV, the parallel cutting illustrates the differences between each fighter's training methods, while suggesting their similar results.

 Parallel editing works in a way that both compares and contrasts each image, so make sure to craft separate images that are able to be connected through similar actions that can provide meaning through the comparison.

-Now that you have a better understanding of cross cutting and parallel editing techniques and usages, why not continue with some mo0re great editing techniques.
+Now that you have a better understanding of cross cutting and parallel editing techniques, let's continue with more great editing techniques.
 One article that will help you make great cuts is The Rule of Six: How to Edit Effectively with Walter Murch's Eye Trace.